 19 April 2017: Richard Twose

-Deborah delivered a talk about her extraordinary career, first as performer, dancing with The Royal Ballet and, more recently, as creative leader and cultural commentator.
-In 2001, she joined the Royal Opera House Executive to devise and implement strategies for developing new art, new artists and new audiences, becoming Creative Director in 2008 and taking the lead on the organisation’s Olympic programming.
+Deborah delivered a talk about her extraordinary career, first as a performer, dancing with The Royal Ballet and, more recently, as creative leader and cultural commentator.
+In 2001, she joined the Royal Opera House Executive to devise and implement strategies for developing new art, artists and audiences, becoming Creative Director in 2008 and taking the lead on the organisation’s Olympic programming.

 24 May 2017: Deborah Bull